dziwGH/WebProgramming/my-personal-webpage/README.md

 # Web Programming Final Project

 This is the final project for my Spring 2025 Web Programming class taught by Dr. Bhaskar Ghosh.
+It was made to serve as a working protfolio for my experience and learning here at Arkansas Tech University.

 ## How to set up the Project: